Keeping an appraisal journal – a journal where you note down all major achievements and positive feedback can be a life-changer.

 The benefits of keeping an appraisal journal

 There is plenty of documentation on the benefits of keeping a journal.
-It does not matter if you write by hand or keep a digital journal.
+It does not matter if you write by hand or keep a digital journal, but you will remember more if you write by hand.
 The most important thing is that you are able to find your notes when you need them.

 Since I started to keep an appraisal journal I find it handy in a lot of different situations.
 Not only is it a good tool for preparing for my yearly assessment.
 I use my notes when I create project summaries or for finding out when new software was rolled out in the past.